Mongol Conquest 1200-1300

 Mongolian unification 1195-1206 : The Great Khan

 First on the list were the Tatars ➚, in 1196 Genghis allied himself with the Keraits led by Toghrul against them.
-As the Keraits were allied with the Jin dynasty - who played Mongol tribes off against each other in an enduring divide and conquer strategy - but the Jin treated Genghis discourteously.
+The Keraits were allied with the Jin dynasty - who played Mongol tribes off against each other in an enduring divide and conquer strategy.
+The Jin made the fatal mistake of treated Genghis discourteously.
 At the Battle of Dalan- Nemurges he defeated the Tatars.
 However his old enemy Jumukha united with Senggum of the Kerait tribe against him.
 At the Battle of Kalakalzhit ➚, 1202, Temujin was outnumbered ten to one and was defeated, he retreated to Balzhun Aral.
 However his comeback was swift, in 1203 he defeated the Kerait king (Wang khan) and Temujin became king in his place.

 Next on the list were the Naiman tribe.
 In the summer of 1204 he launched an attack on the Naimans who had allied with his old enemy Jumukha.
 The battle near Mount Naqu showed Temujin's new skills.
 It was a carefully planned attack.
 Messengers kept Temujin appraised of the situation on the battlefield as it unfolded so he could direct the attacks.
 This was a move away from an uncontrolled melee which had been the Mongol usual mode of combat.
 Temujin won the battle comprehensively, with Jamukha fleeing and many of the Naiman slaughtered.
 Jamukha was eventually captured by his own people and executed in 1205.

 So it was that with all local opposition defeated that Temujin was elected ‘Great Khan’ aged 39 in 1206 at the sacred mountain close to the source of the river Onon ➚.
 He took the title ‘Genghis’ which means ‘Oceanic’ or ‘Blue’ to proclaim himself ‘Lord of the Four Seas’ (meaning the whole world).
 The Mongolians also gave him the Chinese title ‘Emperor Taizu’ 太祖.
 He believed he now had the right to treat everyone in the world as his subjects.